WHY BUSINESS BROKING IS BROKEN

 + Brokers present false or misleading information

-A Broken Business Broker has not thoroughly analysed sufficient information on your business because they are too motivated to list your business quickly.
+A Broken Business Broker has not thoroughly analysed sufficient information on your business.